Coordinating Decisions via Quantum Telepathy: General TC Problems: Definitions and Facts

 \end{enumerate}

+We combine the above results and compare the $\lambda = \pm\lambda^*$ and $\lambda =0$ solutions and find the former solutions do better for $p \in (1- \frac{1}{\sqrt{2}}, \frac{1}{\sqrt{2}})$.
+Outside of this range the quantum value equals the classical value, the latter of which can be easily computed.
 Since the CHSH inequality with an independent Bernoulli distributed input is a natural generalization of the original inequality, we summarize our result as a theorem. \begin{thm} Consider the utility array $w_{\text{CHSH},p}$ for the CHSH game with each input distribution being an independent Bernoulli random variable with probability $p$.
 Then, the classical value is given by

 while the quantum value is given by